WE SUE NYC: WESUENYC.COM 2022 Route 22, Ste. 105 Brewster, NY 10509

 Common Injuries Caused by Cracked or Uneven Pavement

-• Sprains
+• Sprains and torn ligaments

-• Head injuries
+• Head injuries and traumatic brain injuries

-• Neck injuries
+• Neck and spinal cord injuries

 Proving Negligence After Tripping on Uneven Pavement

 To recover payment from an insurance company or in a personal injury lawsuit, the injured person must prove that the property owner’s negligence caused his or her injuries.
 Property owners can and should fix dangerously uneven pavement conditions with proper planning.
 However, many do not make any attempt to fix the dangerously uneven pavement conditions abutting their property.
-The following unsafe sidewalk conditions are often enough to show negligence on the part of the property owner:

 • Cracked or broken slabs of pavement